 No matter who you are or what you do, the Brevard Indian River Coalition needs YOUR skills.
 The BIRLC is a 501(c)3 non-profit organization dedicated to educating our community regarding the issues that effect theIndian River Lagoon, and assembling the many allies of the lagoon throughout Brevard County to work together to save our lagoon.
 Come, get involved at an event, and make a difference.

-ALERT – IRL Waterways in Trouble – USA Today series of stories.
+ALERT – TDC approves $400K for grants to improve the IRL.
 Click below to learn more and to read the latest news on current Indian River Lagoon issues and much more here.
 It’s a great place to learn about the many ways you can help save Brevard’s most precious resource!

 Learn about the BIRLC